 Due to private and business obligations, I had to skip about 20-30% of the advised weekly trainings.
 Nevertheless, my fitness and power increased.

-Thanks to a presentation by nutrition scientist Asker Jeukendrup I learned about the relevance of nutrition planning.
+Thanks to a presentation by nutrition scientist Asker Jeukendrup I learned about the relevance of nutrition planning during the race.
 Some people claim that a triathlon consists out of 4 disciplines: swimming, biking, running and eating, or even 5 if you include resting as well.
-Asker presented their application “Fuel the Core”, https://www.fuelthecore.com/, which I decided to consult for the 70.3 Ironman nutrition and hydration plan.
-I felt rather sure during the race that I wouldn’t get hungry and it appeared to be a good distraction as well.
+Asker presented their application “Fuel the Core”, https://www.fuelthecore.com/, which I decided to use for the 70.3 Ironman nutrition and hydration plan.
+I felt rather sure during the race that I wouldn’t get hungry and the nutrition schedule appeared to be a good distraction as well.

 I set a certain target for the 70.3 Ironman, a target that was a lot more ambitious than the one I thought about while registering 8 months earlier.
 The aim was to finish within 6 hours: swimming in 40 minutes, biking 3 hours, running within 2 hours.